ialoam/Miku-Chan/README.md

 ### License
 Miku-Chan is licensed under GNU General Public License (Version 3).
 Please make sure you are using the application under its code of conduct.

+### Credits
+Made by Incrested and Ultra03/UltraMLGCode

+With code snippets from Nitro (Funnbot), GRLC Price Bot (GameFusion/Butterpool), and Tatsumaki (someone :P)